Getting ahead is about production, not skill. This article will prove to you why people with no special skills or talent can find success as well.

 You can always correct or learn from your mistakes.
 But you can never correct or learn from your mistakes if you never make any.

 Don’t be afraid of the criticism.
-Embrace it so you can get better.
+Getting ahead means embracing mistakes and errors.
 For those of you who are imperfect, but continue to try, I salute you!

 Not a day goes by where I’m not happy I started Financial Samurai in 2009.
 Having my own website has given me the freedom of expression, which is priceless even if my grammar truly is terrible.